collabserver/collabserver-datatypes/README.md

 ### Build and run tests with CMake
 - [GoogleTest](https://github.com/google/googletest)
-(Automatically downloaded by CMake and placed in project's root folder `dependencies`)
+(Automatically downloaded and built by CMake and placed in project's root folder `dependencies`)
+- Tests naming rule: `MethodName_stateUnderTest`

 ```bash
 # Build and run manually